apache/cassandra/README.txt

 You get the idea.
 We do not say no.

 But what about the maintanence of all this stuff?
-Well whatever Cassandra aint perfect neither are we.
+Write unit tests :)

 Project description
 -------------------